 AR: So what's the story behind the slogan??

 Bulk Styles: People like to say certain things when you first meet them.
 Like Hi, I'm so and so and I'm a lawyer, or I'm a Chef.
 I'm really not big on labels.
 I think people have so much more to offer than just what they do to earn money.
 Whenever someone asks me "So what do you do?"
 No matter what the situation is I tell them "I do Whatever it Takes".
 That's the mentality that I've had, that's gotten me to a point in my life where I'm able to make a full time living off my art.

-Apart from being a muralist, Bulk is also a self taught wood working.
+Apart from being a muralist, Mark is also a self taught wood working.
 Growing up, he watched his grandfather create custom wooden model ships from scratch.
-There was no training for Bulks, but it became a memory later found in his work today.
+There was no training involved, but it became a memory later found in his work today.